Invite friends and family to read the obituary and add memories.

 Danny Watkins, age 74, born on September 19th, 1951, passed away on June 29th, 2026, at 6:10 a.m. and will be laid to rest at West Virginia National Cemetery on Thursday, July 16, 2026, at 10 AM.

-He is survived by his wife Elaine Miles Watkins and her children Sarahvena and Garrett Carroll, his daughter Beth Jones and her husband Rob, Thomas Watkins and his children Jordan and Kobe, his brother Jim Watkins and his wife Flo, his sister Cheryl Dodrill Daniels and her husband Chad and her children Levi and Breanna, and Lisa Blanton and her husband Mitch and her child Melise.
+He is survived by his wife Elaine Miles Watkins and her children Sarahvena and Garrett Carroll, his daughter Beth Jones and her husband Rob, Thomas Watkins and his children Jordan and Kobe, his brother Jim Watkins, his wife Flo and his children Conan, Sacha, Tommy Watkins, his sister Cheryl Dodrill Daniel and her husband Chad and her children Levi and Briana, and Lisa Blanton and her husband Mitch and her child Milise.
 His bonus children, who adopted him, are Anita, James, and Tiffany Albright.
 And today, he is holding his firstborn, Maria Ann Watkins, in his arms, whom he hasn't held since 1968.

 He was born in Grafton, West Virginia, and enjoyed hunting with his grandpa John Watkins and his Uncle Cromwell, and also enjoyed anything that Aunt Della cooked!
 Even had fun stories about how his little brother Jim coaxed him into peeing on the electric fence at the farm.
 He was also in the Sea Explorers, which was the Navy's equivalent to the Eagle Scouts.